naman-dwivedi/Movie-review-analysis-of-live-audio-stream/README.md

 Classifier used: Naive Bayes Classifier

-Open the .ipynb file in a notebook prefer.py file for other editors.
+Open the ".ipynb" file in a notebook prefer".py" file for other editors.